strongdan/blog/_posts/2017-09-03-Magic-Functions.md

 title: Getting Started With Magic Functions
 ---

-<h3>Magic Functions in Jupyter Notebook</h3>
+<h3>Magic Functions in Jupyter Notebooks</h3>

 If you have any experience with the command line interpreters like BASH, you can utilize some basic CLI command-line calls in Jupyter as well.
-Jupyter comes with a large number of predefined functions ("magics") that utilize command-line-like syntax and are prefaced with % (line-oriented) or %% (cell-oriented).
-You can run `%magic` to get a list of magic functions in Jupyter Notebooks, and you'll get documentation that looks like this:
+Jupyter comes with a large number of predefined functions ("magics") that utilize command-line-like syntax and are prefaced with % or %%.
+You can also define your own magic functions.
+Run `%magic` to get a list of magic functions in Jupyter Notebooks, and you'll get documentation that looks like this:

 ```
 IPython's 'magic' functions